An article relating to this blog post on Finextra:

 Just a few years earlier, all this might have been swept under the rug with all involved preferring to settle things privately to avoid public embarrassment.
 Today, however, there is growing awareness and understanding of the value of data, and

 consumers are angry and feeling vulnerable from the steady stream of high-profile data breach cases reported in the media.
-Reports such as the Experian Market Insight Snapshot which
+Reports such as the Experian Market Insight Snapshot which shows the

 higher your credit score, the more likely you’ll become a victim of identity theft only serve to amplify this fear.